zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^ As developers we use tons of scripts everyday: fastlane, swiftlint, XcodeGen, sourcery you name it.
 ^Those are great, but our need for automation doesn't end there, and there are plenty of opportunities to make our projects and our flows better via scripting.
 That's why Swift scripting is important.

 ^Why Swift?
-One mine reason familiarity:
+The main reason is familiarity:

 ^.. for you, as writing a script is very similar to write an app or a library.
 ^.. for your team, even if you're familiar with  etc, if tou're adding a script in your team project, canchges are everybody knows Swift, while you might be the only one familar with python or other.